squid-cache/squid-cache.github.io/BestOsForSquid.rst

  * Linux
   * Reiserfs
     reiserfs3 works just fine, it's recommended that you mount with ''noatime'' and ''notail'' options, and for the performance freaks put the journal on a different spindle
+  * ext4
+    no data. we are looking for some ext4 experienced users to send tuning details in (if any!).
   * ext3
     another fine blend, the defaults filesystem creation parameters are just good for squid - watch out for the number of inodes - squid cached objects are usually about 12-16kb in size, make sure you have enough.
   * ext2